goncalhurtado/hotel-software/README.md

 * [**Hotel Goncal**](https://hotel-goncal.netlify.app/)

 > [!TIP]
-> You can test the functionality with the user at /login."
+> If you want to test the admin functionality of this project, email me to goncalhurtado@gmail.com, and I'll promptly send you a test user.
+Then you can used it at /login.

 > [!IMPORTANT]
 > The first request takes a bit longer as the backend is on a free plan with Render.
 Please, have patience! 😄.